yellobyte/SoapESP32/README.md

 The library has been successfully tested so far with the following DLNA media servers:

   - **DiXim** and **Twonky** running on Linux (NAS devices) and
-  - **UMS** (Universal Media Server), **Jellyfin**, **Kodi**, **Serviio** and **Windows Media Player** running on Win10 (in a virtual machine)
+  - **UMS** (Universal Media Server), **Jellyfin**, **Kodi**, **Plex**, **Serviio**, **Subsonic** and **Windows Media Player** running on Win10 (in a virtual machine)

 If you run into trouble with your particular DLNA media server or NAS, increase `CORE_DEBUG_LEVEL` and it gives you an indication where the problem is.
-Tracing the communication with Wireshark helps a lot.
+Tracing the communication with Wireshark can help as well.

 ## Application notes

 Make sure you have the latest version of Arduino core for ESP32 installed.
 Older versions might produce build errors with some examples.

-In library Version 1.1.0 the struct *soapObject_t* has seen two modifications:
+As of Version 1.1.0 the struct *soapObject_t* has seen two modifications:
 Firstly, the type of member variable *size* has changed from size_t to uint64_t.
 If used in your projects, you might have to adjust some code.
 Secondly, a new member variable *sizeMissing* (boolean) has been added.

-All the various DLNA media servers I tested the library with showed some oddities.
-However, I fixed all compatibility issues I ran across.
+Most DLNA media servers I tested the library with showed some oddities.
+All compatibility issues I ran across have been fixed.
 Please note the following:

 - Streams/podcasts: Some media servers (e.g. Fritzbox, Serviio) do **not** provide a size for items (media content) located in their Web/Online/InternetRadio folders.
 Thanks to Github user KiloOscarRomeo for drawing my attention to this fact.
 In contrast, UMS (Universal Media Server) always provides a fixed size=9223372034707292159 for items in directory Web (incl. subdirectories Radio, Podcasts, etc.).

 - Empty files: Some media servers (MS MediaPlayer/Kodi/Jellyfin) show empty files, others don't.
-However, this library by default ignores files with reported size zero.
+This library by default ignores files with reported size zero.
 They will not show up in browse results.
 You can change this behaviour with build option `SHOW_EMPTY_FILES`.

 - Empty directories: They always show up in browse results.

 - Missing attribute size: Media servers often show items without telling their size.
 That applies to all item types: streams, video files, audio files, image files, etc. In this case the library will return them in browse results with size=0 and sizeMissing=true.

+- Parent-ID Mismatch: The id of a directory and the parent id of it's content should match.
+Sometimes it does not (e.g. Subsonic).
+As of V1.1.1 this mismatch is ignored by default.
+You can go back to strict behaviour with build option `PARENT_ID_MUST_MATCH`

 - Downloading big files/reading streams: Files with reported size bigger than 4.2GB (SIZE_MAX) will be shown in browse results but an attempt to download them with readStart()/read()/readEnd() will fail.
 If you want to download them or read endless streams you will have to do it outside this library in your own code.